hobitolog/STVKinectPhoto/README.md

 In order to use the program, only the code and a properly connected Kinect sensor are needed.

+The final version of the project is contained in the "Kinect-final" zipped folder.
+Please use the .sln file from that folder.

 When clicking the "Screenshot" button, the photo is automatically saved in the "Pictures" folder as a bitmap file.

 # Built with